Business, Government & Law Professional Internship (10236.2)

 14 - 24 weeks; Pre-workshop 7 hours; mid and post workshops 4 hours

-Students must complete 48 credit points toward any UC degree AND have a Grade Point Average (GPA) of 5.5, or above, AND/OR participate in an interview process.
+Students must complete 48 credit points toward any UC degree AND have a Grade Point Average (GPA) of 5.5, or above, AND/OR participate in an interview process AND permission from the unit convener is required.

 - MGB001 Bachelor of Accounting